mazemasterjs/game-server/README.md

 ## Change Notes

+### v0.6.1
+- characters vision is limited by darkness sight intensity in engram.json
+- characters can see traps from a distance depending on the traps sight intensity

 ### v0.6.0

--player characters now have a facing direction
+- player characters now have a facing direction
--player characters can now see forward indefinately until a wall gets in the way -player characters can now change the cardinal direction they are facing (no relative turning yet!)
+- player characters can now see forward indefinately until a wall gets in the way
+- player characters can now change the cardinal direction they are facing (no relative turning yet!)

 ### v0.5.1